jhap1982/giveituruguay/2016/2016-10-02 - Palau Sant Jordi, Barcelona, Spain/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-Blood Sugar Sex Magik
+6. Blood Sugar Sex Magik
-Show of Strength tease
+7. Show of Strength tease
-Cry Baby Cry part of JOSH
+8. Cry Baby Cry part of JOSH
-Me and My Friends
+9. Me and My Friends
-The Longest Wave
+10. The Longest Wave
-Look Around
+11. Look Around
-Californication
+12. Californication
-What Is Soul? jam
+13. What Is Soul? jam
-Go Robot
+14. Go Robot
-Aeroplane
+15. Aeroplane
-Detroit
+16. Detroit
-Under the Bridge
+17. Under the Bridge
-By the Way
+18. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+19. Jam
-Dreams of a Samurai
+20. Dreams of a Samurai
-Give It Away
+21. Give It Away

 ## Notes